-Anheuser-Busch InBev (BUD) has been involved in three deals that have topped $20,000m in the past decade, the most recent being last year’s buy-out of SABMiller.
-Total balance sheet debt levels have ballooned well beyond the $100,000m mark as a result.
-In that linked article, I briefly mentioned the prospect of a dividend cut in order to tackle the debt burden.
-Understandably, a large proportion of shareholders tend not to be too keen on that idea.
-On the other hand, the company seems far more open to it.
-For what it’s worth I’m also on board with the plan.
-In fact, I’d happily welcome a cut at this point.
+Anheuser-Busch InBev (BUD) has been involved in three deals that have topped $20b in the past decade – the most recent being last year’s buy-out of SABMiller.
+As a result, total balance sheet debt levels have ballooned well beyond the $100b mark here.
+To deal with that, I briefly mentioned the prospect of a dividend cut in that linked post from 2016.
+A large proportion of shareholders are understandably not too keen on that idea, though the company seems open to it.
+For what it is worth I am also on board with the plan.
+In fact, I would happily welcome a cut at this point.

-To put that figure into some context, analysts currently have EBITDA coming in at around $22,000m for FY17.
-Going forward, we will hopefully see some gains from the SABMiller deal coming through; the result of which would put annual EBITDA in the $25,000m region by FY19.
-Management’s long-term net debt target is circa 2x EBITDA.
-Let’s call it $50,000m in nominal terms based on the above estimate of FY19 EBITDA.
-On that basis, the company needs to achieve around $60,000m in net debt reduction in order to hit its leverage target.
-Needless to say, that is a heck of a lot of debt to cut.
+Just to put that figure into some context, analysts currently have EBITDA coming in at around $22b for FY17.
+We will hopefully see some gains from the SABMiller deal coming through soon, the result of which would put annual EBITDA in the $25b region by FY19.
+Now, management’s long-term net debt target is circa 2x EBITDA.
+Let’s call it $50b in nominal terms based on the above estimate of FY19 EBITDA.
+On that basis, the company needs to achieve around $60b in net debt reduction to hit its leverage target.
+That is obviously a heck of a lot of debt to cut!